 Meet the 2014-15 Cohort

-Message from Andrea Schokker, Executive Vice Chancellor at the University of Minnestota- Duluth
+- See welcome video from Andrea Schokker, Executive Vice Chancellor at the University of Minnesota - Duluth

 The City of Las Cruces, New Mexico Las Cruces is a growing city of 101,000 people, located in the Mesilla Valley within the high desert, about 45 miles northwest of El Paso, Texas and 40 miles from the border with Mexico.
 Nearby, on the eastern horizon, are the jagged peaks of the Organ Mountains.
 New Mexico State University (NMSU), located in Las Cruces, is the state’s only land grant university.
 It has about 18,500 students and strengths in civil engineering, agriculture and other fields.
 The project focuses on redevelopment and revitalization of El Paseo, one of the major arterials connecting downtown with NMSU.
 The city and its project partners, (NMSU, the Mesilla Valley Metropolitan Planning Organization and the Hispanic, Green, and Greater Las Cruces Chambers of Commerce) are interested in converting El Paseo into a complete street that is safer for pedestrian and serves multiple forms of travel, while integrating green stormwater infrastructure into these investments.
 The team is also interested in promoting transit, biking,and walking and engaging NMSU students, faculty, businesses and the public in these efforts.